arnesh2212/FoundationalModel/Task1 - Classification/readme.md

 - Cosine Annealing LR Scheduler

-### Trained Model weights are present in this Repositry
+### Trained Model weights are present in this Repository